flowable/flowable-external-client-js/README.md

 ## Sample

-### Cloud
+### Flowable Trial

-The usage with Flowable Cloud is simpler, since everything is pre-configured.
+The usage with Flowable Trial is simpler, since everything is pre-configured.
 However, it's required to either use the user credentials or to pre-configure a personal access token.

 ```javascript